uw-labs/strongbox/README.md

 ## Usage

-1. As a one time action, install the plugin by running `strongbox git-config`.
+1. As a one time action, install the plugin by running `strongbox -config`.
    This will edit global git config to enable strongbox filter and diff configuration.